12 December Topics

 December 23: Jolly Old Elf – In 1823, Twas the Night Before Christmas was first published.

-Survivor, The Real Story – In 1972, the Andes flight disaster finally comes to an end.
+Survivor, The Real Story – In 1972, the Andes flight disaster finally came to an end.

 Tokyo Tower - In 1958, Tokyo Tower was dedicated.

-Around the World in Nine Days – In 1986, the Voyager landed at Edwards Air Force Base completing a non-stop trip around the world.
+Around the World in Nine Days – In 1986, the Voyager landed at Edwards Air Force Base and completed a non-stop trip around the world.

 Christmas – In 1777, James Cook discovered an uninhabited island in the Pacific.